brandoDecu/cs2340project/README.md

 # CS 2340 Android Project
-This is the GitHub repo for our CS 2340 project.
+This is the GitHub repository for our CS 2340 project at the Georgia Institute of Technology during the Spring 2019 semester.

-We are developing an Android Application based on the old Palm Pilot game called Space Traders.
+Our team is developing an Android Application based on the old Palm Pilot game called Space Traders.

 You can find information about Space Traders here: http://spronck.net/spacetrader/STFrames.html

+Developers:

+Zack Vogel
+dvogel3@gatech.edu

+Max Al-Hasso
+malhasso3@gatech.edu

+Ildebrando de Courten
+icourten3@gatech.edu

+Joel Rajakumar
+joeldraj4@gatech.edu

+Josh Martín-Jaffe
+jmjaffe37@gatech.edu